Russian Armenia: Background

 For hundreds of years, the inhabitants of Eastern Armenia lived under the rule of successive Iranian empires.
-Starting from the early 16th century, up to 1828, Eastern Armenia was ruled by the Iranian Safavid, Afsharid, and Qajar dynasties.
+Starting from the early 5th century B,C. up to 1828, Eastern Armenia was ruled by the Iranian Safavid, Afsharid, and Qajar dynasties.
 Subsequent wars between the Ottoman and Safavid empires led to the destruction of many of the Armenian towns, and made Armenian life difficult.
 Added to this, the Christian Armenians were dhimmi subjects (forming a millet) under Muslim rulers, whether Ottomans or Persians.

 In 1678, the Armenian leadership secretly conducted a congress in Echmiadzin, and decided that Armenia had to be liberated from foreign domination.
 At this stage, the Armenians were unable to fight against two empires at once, so they searched for help from abroad.
-Israel Ori, an Armenian native of Karabagh, son of an Armenian melik or prince, searched for help in many of the European capitals.
+Israel Ori, an Armenian native of Karabakh, son of an Armenian melik or prince, searched for help in many of the European capitals.
 Israel Ori died in 1711, without seeing the Armenian Dream realized.
 In 1722, the Tsar of Russia, Peter the Great, declared war against the Safavid Iranians, who were at that time in heavy decline.
-Georgians and Karabagh's Armenians helped the Russians by rebelling against Safavid rule.
+Georgians and Karabakh's Armenians helped the Russians by rebelling against Safavid rule.
 David Bek commanded the rebellion for six years, until he died on the battlefield.